lemire/SIMDCompressionAndIntersection/advancedbenchmarking/README.md

 * simplesynth is a utility that generates a file containing randomly generated arrays.
 * compress is a utility that takes a file containing uncompressed (regular) arrays and generates compressed arrays.
 * uncompress is a utility that takes a file containing compressed arrays and generates uncompressed arrays.
-* budgetedtest intersect is a program to benchmark decompression speed together with fast intersections
+* budgetedtest is a program to benchmark decompression speed together with fast intersections
 * entropy can be used to compute the entropy of the deltas given a set of (uncompressed) posting lists

 Sample usage